WPA World Nine-ball Championship: History

 In the 2006 event, the Philippines became the host country for two years.
 All matches became alternating- all the way from the group stages to the finals.
 Men's division first prize escalated to $100,000.
 In 2007, the event ran from November 3–11, and Daryl Peach of the England was the victor.
 Because of the global late-2000s recession the championship did not reappear on the calendar in 2008.
 For some time neither Matchroom nor the WPA released any predictions regarding its reinstatement, and no 2009 event was held, either.

 After a two-year hiatus, the tournament returned as the 2010 WPA World Nine-ball Championship in Doha, Qatar.
 Francisco Bustamante of the Philippines won the 2010 title.
 The event was then held annually in Doha through 2019.
 After not being contested in 2020 due to the COVID-19 pandemic, the championship resumed in 2021 in Milton Keynes, England.
-The 2022 edition is scheduled for April 6–10 in Milton Keynes.
+The 2022 edition was April 6–10 in Milton Keynes.